1j01/tiamblia-game/README.md

 * living lanterns (that eat fireflies),
 * tiny birds,
 * cheeky trees,
-* a spider dojo,
+* a spider dojo (or rather the spiders thereof),
-* a charitable castle,
+* a charitable castle (mhm yup the castle),
 * and more!

 Follow [the game on GameJolt](http://gamejolt.com/games/tiamblia/147746) and/or watch [the repository on GitHub](https://github.com/1j01/tiamblia-advjam2016).

 I'm making a custom engine where everything is based on points and an integrated editor that can manipulate these points.
-The core editor is basically done, but there will be an animation editor, as well as terrain-specific editing features.
+The core editor is basically done; you can select entities, drag them around, pose them, cut/copy and paste, et cetera.
+The animation editor needs undo/redo, frame reordering, and maybe variable delays.

 <!--
 ## Editor Behavior